Japan declares state of emergency for Tokyo area as COVID-19 cases surge | Health

 Japan declares state of emergency for Tokyo area as COVID-19 cases surge

-Japan declared a limited state of emergency in the capital, Tokyo, and three neighbouring prefectures on Thursday to stem the spread of the coronavirus, hoping that less-stringent curbs than imposed earlier will this time stamp out infections.
+Japan declared a limited state of emergency in the capital, Tokyo, and three neighbouring prefectures on Thursday to stem the spread of the coronavirus, resisting calls from some medics for wider curbs due to the economic damage they would cause.
 The government said the one-month emergency would run from Friday to Feb.
 7 in Tokyo and Saitama, Kanagawa and Chiba prefectures, covering about 30% of the country's population.
-Restrictions would centre combating transmission in bars and restaurants, which the government says are main risk areas.
+Restrictions would centre on combating transmission in bars and restaurants, which the government says are main risk areas.

 The curbs are narrower in scope than those imposed in April under an emergency that ran to late May.
 At that time, the curbs were nationwide and schools and non-essential businesses were mostly shuttered.
 This time, schools are not being closed.
 Prime Minister Yoshihide Suga's government is seeking to limit damage to the world's third-biggest economy while striving to defeat the virus once and for all as it looks ahead to staging the postponed summer Olympics.